Whose ready for some BEYOND EPIC Vietnam travel tips?

 At the very least, my conscience is totally clear because I have indeed warned you.

-Hopefully, my ever-charming personality will seal the deal and win me your undying devotion.
+Hopefully, my ever-charming personality will seal the deal and win me your undying devotion as you use this post to plan one hella awesome, 10 day Vietnam itinerary.

 I actually have been living in Vietnam for over two months.